Patient and mortuary neglect

-Neglect is defined as giving little attention to or to leave undone or unattended to, especially through carelessness.
-Mortuary neglect can comprise many things, such as bodies being stolen from the morgue, or bodies being mixed up and the wrong one was buried.
+Neglect is defined as "giving little attention to, or to leave undone or unattended to, especially through carelessness".
+Mortuary neglect can comprise many things, such as bodies being stolen from the morgue, or bodies being mixed up and the wrong one buried.
 When a mortuary fails to preserve a body correctly, it could also be considered neglect because of the consequences.

 Patient neglect is similar to mortuary neglect with one major difference: that patient neglect has to do with people who are still living and that neglect could ultimately lead to their death.
 Patient neglect concerns people in hospitals, in nursing homes, or being cared for in home.
 Usually in nursing homes or home-assisted living, neglect would consist of patients being left lying in their own urine and/or feces, which could, in turn, possibly attract flesh flies and lead to maggot infestation.
 It also encompasses patients getting rashes, lice, and other sores from being improperly cared for.